 Payroll data files are updated daily for employee additions, deletions, changes to withholdings, salary, etc. Generally, the Personnel Clerk will add all new employees and the Payroll Clerk will process payroll and make any necessary changes to the payroll records once the employee is in the system.
-The Personnel Clerk is not involved with processing payroll.
+The Payroll Clerk can also add new employees if needed, and the Personnel Clerk will review any employees added by the Payroll Clerk for accuracy and completeness.
+The Personnel Clerk is not involved with processing payroll

 The processing of data files is routine and appears to be maintained by experienced employees.
 The most significant updates occur when new contracts are approved, salary schedules under the new contracts are entered and when payroll and tax tables are updated annually.
-The Payroll Clerk updates the salary and deduction tables within NVision and the Assistant Superintendent for Administrative Services reviews the tables.
+The Payroll Clerk updates the salary and deduction tables within NVision, and the Assistant Superintendent for Administrative Services reviews the tables.
 After the annual updates are processed, salary notices are generated from NVision for all employees.
 The salary notices are required to be signed and returned by the employee.